papertradr/papertradr.github.io/_posts/2022-12-15-managing-db-with-mako.md

 We often write redundant codes.
 I personally had to write a parser for different market data protocols.
 This is not only tedious but also error prone.
 One way to tackle this problem is to normalize all data into a single in-house protocol.
 However, if there is a new protocol that your in-house protocol does not support, then you need to redesign your protocol which could be a pain.
 Additionally, you need to know all the different protocols in order to implement a normalized protocol that takes all of them into account.

 Another redundant code I had to write recently was sql code to manage database systems.
 While most sql databases provide a gui (pgadmin, mysql workbench), some operations take a long time that you just want to run a script in the background.
-Other sql codes I had to write repeatedly are
+Some sql codes I had to write repeatedly were
 * Modifying privileges to schema and table for each user
 * Modyifying columns in tables
 * Copying data into table